nathanPM104/pandas-challenge/README.md

 We can see that males have almost 6x more purchases than females.
 Although males purchased more items, females have a higher average purchase price per item.

-*Recommendation:* Spend resources to determine how to obtain more female users due to their higher average purchase price.
+**Recommendation:** Spend resources to determine how to obtain more female users due to their higher average purchase price.

 ## *Gender Summary**
 ![Most Popular Items](Images/most_popular_summary.png)
+Here we can determine which items sold the most

+**Recommendation:** Detecate resources to determine why these top 5 items were the most sold